 user@client:~$ pdfunite source1.pdf source2.pdf merged_output.pdf

-The number of PDFs you can merge is infinite so this line can be extended like this to merge 4 PDFs for e.g.:
+The number of PDF documents you can merge is infinite so this line can be extended like this to merge 4 documents, for e.g.:

 user@client:~$ pdfunite source1.pdf source2.pdf source3.pdf source4.pdf merged_output.pdf